Naviband

-Naviband (stylysed as NAVIBAND, until late 2016 also called NAVI) is a Belarusian band from Minsk.
-The band was founded a duo between vocalist and guitarist Arciom Lukjanienka and vocalist and keyboardist Ksienija Žuk, later also featured guitarist Aliaksandr Taboĺski, bassist Uladzislaŭ Čaščavik, and drummer Uladzimir Biehier.
+Naviband (stylised as NAVIBAND, until late 2016 also called NAVI) is a Belarusian indie folk band.
+The band was founded as a duo between singer/songwriter and guitar player Artsiom Lukyanenka and singer/songwriter Kseniya Zhuk (Lukyanenka), later also featured guitar player, producer Aliaksandr Tabolski, bass - Uladzislaŭ Čaščavik, drums - Uladzimir Beher, Yaroslav Tomilo as a sound engineer and manager.
+Originally founded in Minsk, they have been based in Warsaw since 2020.

-The band rose to fame with a primarily Belarusian-language repertoire, but have also performed several songs in Russian and released a single in Ukrainian.
+The band rose to fame with a primarily Belarusian-language repertoire, but have also performed several songs in Ukrainian.
 Their first song "Abdymi myane" became a hit in their native Belarus.
 This was followed by their debut album Lovi, released in 2014.
-Afterwards, the band did multiple attempts to represent Belarus at the Eurovision Song Contest.
+Afterwards, the band made multiple attempts to represent Belarus at the Eurovision Song Contest.
 Eventually, Naviband represented Belarus in the Eurovision Song Contest 2017 with the song "Historyja majho žyccia" finishing in 17th place, their country's fourth-best result.

 History

-2013-2014: "Abdymi myane", first albums and first Eurovision attempts
+2013-2014: "Abdymi miane", first albums and first Eurovision attempts

-Naviband was formed as duo in 2013 in Minsk by journalism student Arciom Lukjanienka and music student Ksienija Žuk.
-Their first project was the song "Abdymi myane", which was released in the summer of 2013.
+Naviband was formed as a duo in 2013 in Minsk by journalism student Artsiom Lukyanienka and music student Kseniya Zhuk.
+Their first project was the song "Abdymi miane", which was released in the summer of 2013.
 The song immediately became a radio hit in Belarus leading to the beginning of the duo's career.
-Lukjanienka and Žuk married on 5 September 2014.
+Artiom and Kseniya were married on the 5th of September 2014..
 The duo did its first attempt to represent Belarus at the Eurovision Song Contest with its first and only song in English until 2021, but did not advance the audition rounds.

-In early 2014, Naviband released their first album Lovi, containing songs in Russian and Belarusian.
+In early 2014, Naviband released their first album Lovi, containing songs in Belarusian and Russian.
 Their first album and songs received positive responses from Russian, and Ukrainian popular musicians, including Diana Arbenina and Sergei Babkin.

-The releases slightly increased their popularity and the group held their first concerts in Minsk, Hrodna and Homiel and performed at a Christmas concert at the Bolshoi Theater in Moscow.
+The group's releases gained popularity, leading to their first concerts in Minsk, Hrodna and Homiel and performed at a Christmas concert at the Bolshoi Theater in Moscow.

 The duet auditioned for the Belarusian selection for Eurovision 2015 in December 2014.
 They presented the Belarusian-language song "Vyberu sam", but did not advance to the final of the selection.
 A few weeks later, the group released their second album, Soncam sahretyja, with songs solely in Belarusian.